byui-cse/cse251-course/week10/prove.md

 The project file is `assignment.py` in the `week10/assignment` folder in GitHub.
 Refer to this file for instructions.

+For this assignment, the [Circular Buffer article](https://en.wikipedia.org/wiki/Circular_buffer) will help you understand how to use the ShareableList.

 ## Rubric

 Assignments are not accepted late.
 Instead, you should submit what you have completed by the due date for partial credit.